 Adafruit Pro Trinket - 5V 16MHz

-We still love the Pro Trinket but the bit-bang USB technique it uses doesn't work as well as it did in 2014.
-So while we still carry the Pro Trinket, we really recommend using the Metro Mini (ATmega328 @ 5V 16 MHz), ItsyBitsy 32u4 5V 16MHz, ItsyBitsy 32u4 @ 3.3V 8MHz or ItsyBitsy M0 @ 3V 48MHz.
+Deprecation Warning: The Pro Trinket bit-bang USB technique it uses doesn't work as well as it did in 2014, many modern computers won't work well.
+So while we still carry the Pro Trinket so that people can maintain some older projets, we no longer recommend it.
+Please check out the Metro Mini (ATmega328 @ 5V 16 MHz), ItsyBitsy 32u4 5V 16MHz, ItsyBitsy 32u4 @ 3.3V 8MHz or ItsyBitsy M0 @ 3V 48MHz.
 All have built-in USB and are comparable in price!
 The ItsyBitsy's especially are about the same size and have native USB and tons of pins, so they're a very close compatible.

 Trinket's got a big sister in town - the Pro Trinket 5V!
 Pro Trinket combines everything you love about Trinket with the familiarity of the common core Arduino chip, the ATmega328.
 It's like an Arduino Pro Mini with more pins and USB tossed in, so delicious.